Donratto/MPA-KPM/README.md

 - Number of gNodeBs: 2
 - Number of UEs per gNnodeB: 5
+- Number of servers: 1
+- Addressing table:

+-
 ### Frequency selection:

 Since using milimeter waves is required, our team decided to use the following frequencies: